-Thankfully, most pre-rola speakers do not have back to front date stamps, however watch out for them around late 69.
-This does seem to be a bit of a hotspot for them.
+Thankfully, most pre-rola speakers do not have back to front date codes, however watch out for them around late 69, this seems to be a bit of a hotspot for them.

 The date code ‘BK’ here represents Oct 1969.
 Not Feb 1965 or Feb 1977.

 We know the speaker is from 1969 just by the general appearance of it.
 Here are a few of the main indicators: